What are the other responsibilities of the Office of Diversity and Inclusion?

 Additional responsibilities of the office include conducting investigations by a legal analysis and establishment of a prima facie discrimination and/or sexual harassment and facilitating training programs.
 This office also coordinates the disability accommodation requests for faculty and staff, provides guidance to employees and supervisors, and works collaboratively with the Students Disabilities Service Office to ensure requested accommodations are provided to students with disabilities.

-How can the Division of Diversity, Access and Equity help me?
+How can the Division of Diversity and Inclusion help me?

 However, because discrimination and sexual harassment are illegal, when the University learns who may be violating these laws, the University is legally obligated to take action.
 If after talking to the staff, you choose to mention specific names, then the role of the staff member changes from an advisor to an investigator.